 - Identify fluid imbalances related to inflammation or postoperative edema

-- Monitor changes to determine efficacy of an exercise program and guide recommendations to ensure long-term success
+- Monitor changes to determine the efficacy of an exercise program and help guide recommendations to ensure long-term success

 Importance of Muscle Mass